 (1) Turn right when you get to South Hill Avenue.
 Just across to your left here is a signposted bridle path officially know as Green Lane but known to locals as 'Piggy Lane'.
 This is an ancient wooded track which you follow to Sudbury Hill.

-(2) At the bottom of the road turn left and walk along South Vale to join Greenford Road.
+(2) At the bottom of the lane turn left and walk along South Vale to join Greenford Road.
 Cross the railway line to your right.
 Turn left into Rosebank Avenue.
 You are now sandwiched between two railway lines.
 Follow Rosebank Avenue and then Maybank Avenue until you reach Harrow Road.

 (3) Cross the road into Elms Lane and keep left.